cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

 It also contains a list of instructions for the connector to pass into the simulation model.
 In this tutorial we will implement the actual communication between the connector and a simulator using COM interface.

-First, create a class that inherits from `RoutineImplementationBase`:
+First, create a class that inherits from `RoutineImplementationBase`.

+NewSimRoutine.cs:
 ```csharp
 using Cognite.Simulator.Utils;
 using CogniteSdk.Alpha;